ksoliven/mywebsite/README.md

 * Coding Dojo
 * Adobe

-# Changes - 1/2021
+# Changes - 10/2021
-* applied Cloudflare to the website
-* added certifications section
+* updated background picture and fixed a contact bug

+# Todos
+* will need to update skill section to account for Dev Ops and Kibana experience